 Colombia Birdwatch is an efficient and reliable company, offering the highest level of detail and service from start to finish.
-They are ecstatic to announce the grand opening of Araucana Lodge (www.araucanalodge.com), a brand new birding lodge designed specifically for birders with easy access to some of the best birding site in Colombia.
+They are ecstatic to announce the grand opening of Araucana Lodge (www.araucanalodge.com), a brand new birding lodge designed specifically for birders and with easy access to some of the best birding sites in Colombia.

 Guests will be picked up at the airport and driven to the Araucana Lodge.

 Today we spend the morning around the famous El 18, located on an 1,800m (5,900ft) pass 11 miles (18km) northwest of Cali along the road that connects Cali with the port city of Buenaventura.
 Birding can be very productive here and we will look for four endemics – Chestnut Wood-Quail, Colombian Chachalaca, Grayish Piculet and the spectacular Multicolored Tanager.